 - "No extra Functionality" Is the standard default where round robins are used as they were intended. - "Neighbouring Zones" pulls from neighbouring zones, so for an '8RR' instrument, you effectively cycle through up to 24 different sounding notes when pressing a key.
-It's still just playing the one RR at a time, though giving you more of them.
-In legato mode this also alternates between 3 legato intervals to give a fake round robin. - "2x Round Robin With Skip" plays two RR simultaneously, so you get a thicker sound, it's the equivalent of plopping two notes on top of each other in your DAW (and it drops the overall volume "6db so that the levels remain the same but it just sounds thicker).
-NB THIS IS NOT AVAILABLE TO LEGATO TRANSITIONS.
+It's still just playing the one RR at a time, though giving you more of them. - "2x Round Robin With Skip" plays two RR simultaneously, so you get a thicker sound, it's the equivalent of plopping two notes on top of each other in your DAW (and it drops the overall volume "6db so that the levels remain the same but it just sounds thicker).
 This plays the pairs and moves ahead by 2 RR.
 In this mode RR is effectively halved.
 E.g., if you press a note it would play RR1/RR2 then RR3/RR4 ,etc. - "Layer 2x Round Robins With No Skip" As above but this plays a pair but doesn't move ahead by 2 so that RR isn't halved.
-So if you press a note it would play RR1/RR2, then RR2/RR3, then RR3/RR4
+So if you press a note it would play RR1/RR2, then RR2/RR3, then RR3/RR4.